rust-lang/cargo/src/doc/man/includes/section-package-selection.md

 {{#option "`--exclude` _SPEC_..." }}
 Exclude the specified packages.
 Must be used in conjunction with the `--workspace` flag.
-This flag may be specified multiple times.
+This flag may be specified multiple times and supports common Unix glob patterns like `*`, `?` and `[]`.
+However, to avoid your shell accidentally expanding glob patterns before Cargo handles them, you must use single quotes or double quotes around each pattern.
 {{/option}}

 {{/options}}